-The plan is intended to align with the Draft Bedford Borough Council Local Plan 2030.
+The plan aligns with the Bedford Borough Council Local Plan 2030.
 It has empowered the people of Oakley to shape their surroundings, with a concise local neighbourhood plan setting out a positive vision for the future.

 This plan represents the hard work of the Project Group and the people of Oakley and provides residents with a greater say in planning matters within an overarching sustainable development framework.